cujojs/jiff/README.md

 Computes and returns a JSON Patch from `a` to `b`: `a` and `b` must be valid JSON objects/arrays/values of the same type.
 If `patch` is applied to `a`, it will yield `b`.

+If provided, the optional `hashFunction` will be used to recognize when two objects are the same.
+If not provided, `JSON.stringify` will be used.

 ### patch

 ```js